Adding Live Center

 Beneath is the visual result of the code described above.
 The live blog iframe is inserted below the title “The live blog iframe…”.

-Inside the editor, you will see a section at the bottom of the left-hand side called Embed where you will find the code which when implemented on a page will generate your channel feed for your readers.
+Inside the editor, you will see a section at the bottom of the left-hand side called Embed which when expanded will give you options for different live blog designs.

-To see how the feed will look for your readers, click the Preview link below each implementation option.
-This will open a new tab in your browser to show you the preview of that embed option.
+To see how the feed will look for your readers, simply select a skin and a Preview will be rendered below.
+To see a full version of the skin, follow the Open link which will open a new tab in your browser to show you the preview of that embed option.